Bit-Quill/documentation-website/_aggregations/metric/median-absolute-deviation.md

   - /query-dsl/aggregations/metric/median-absolute-deviation/
 ---

-# Median Absolute Deviation aggregations
+# Median Absolute Deviation Aggregations

 The `median_absolute_deviation` metric is a single-value metric aggregation that returns median absolute deviation field.
 Median absolute deviation is a statistical measure of data variability.
-It is used to measure dispersion from the median, may be less impacted by outliers in a data set.
+It is used to measure dispersion from the median, may be less impacted by outliers in a dataset.

 Median absolute deviation is calculated with:<br>
 median_absolute_deviation = median(|X<sub>i</sub> - Median(X<sub>i</sub>)|)